Commodification: Mass communication studies

 Media, as a culture industry, is apparent from the rise of mass communications to monetize a populace for profit.
 Research in critical cultural studies of media effects identify commodification of culture as a recent large contributing force for the disruption of a society by mass media.
 An example is the display of American culture to the population within its borders and abroad.
 The commodity being sold is the United States, but mediated to show only the most exciting, dramatic, attention-getting, emotion-rousing aspects.
 Media corporations are expert at analyzing and selecting appealing elements of the culture, then repackaging and enhancing those elements for a wide audience.
 The quest for large viewership creates an image that does not show boring, unpleasant, or minority aspects of the United States.
 The distribution of the alternate form of the culture, for profit, causes misconceptions and stereotyping along with disruption of the original folk culture.
 Within the United States, the commodification of culture is the mediated view of American society accepted as the culture and even advanced by the culture depicted; the example given is hip-hop and rap music artists stars "selling out".
 The United States, with media corporations less prone to governmental interference, is successful at spreading American culture worldwide.

-Critical cultural research reveal consequences for the lifting of bits of culture, remolding for a mass audience, then selling the alternate view.
-A few of repercussions of commodification of culture: Only selected, majority cultural practices are shown leaving out other important minority cultures which are overlooked and/or ignored.
-As in Hollywood movies, only the most exciting, dramatic, emotional aspects are presented while removing unpleasant, controversial or uninteresting aspects.
-The success of marketing a culture entails distributing as much content as possible to the largest audience, causing disruption of everyday life.
-Elite media industries are ignorant or deny effects of mass marketing, by avoidance or by explaining that the media has limited effects.
-There are many types of disruptions, some subtle, many obvious, including propagation of misconceptions, loss of sense of place, a major focus on entertainment, loss of childhood, cultivation, and a disruption of social conventions.